YanaSalova/RandomVariableSimulation/README.md

 This repository implements and analyzes methods for simulating random variables, focusing on acceptance-rejection.
 Tasks include proving correctness, studying the complexity of simulating a standard normal distribution from a symmetric exponential distribution, and comparing it with the Box-Muller method.

-# Random Variable Simulation

-This repository contains code and documentation for simulating random variables, with a focus on acceptance-rejection methods.
-The main tasks include proving the correctness of the simulation procedure and comparing the computational complexity of different methods.

 ## Tasks

 1. **Correctness Proof**